d12frosted/elpa-mirror/gnu/jinx-readme.txt

   with `package-install'.
 Libenchant must be installed on your system for compilation.
 If `pkg-config' is available it will be used to locate libenchant.
-On Debian or Ubuntu, install the packages `libenchant-2', `libenchant-2-dev' and `pkg-config'.
+On Debian or Ubuntu, install the packages `libenchant-2-2', `libenchant-2-dev' and `pkg-config'.

 2 Usage
 ═══════

-  Jinx offers three autoloaded entry points , the modes `global-jinx-mode', `jinx-mode' and the command `jinx-correct'.
+  Jinx offers three auto-loaded entry points , the modes `global-jinx-mode', `jinx-mode' and the command `jinx-correct'.
 You can either enable `global-jinx-mode' or add `jinx-mode' to the hooks of the modes.